Diltz/seraphine-music-bot/README.md

 My first discord's music bot.
 This bot uses [Distube](https://distube.js.org) library to function.
 Really nice wrapper.

+# License
+My project is protected under MIT License.
+You can edit code in any way you want, sell, distribute.
+But you must put me in a credit.

 # Requirements
 <ol>
   <li>Node.js Version 18+</li>